cheomanigua/webdevdocs/content/vim.md

   4. Iterate through the results:
     - Press **.** to replace next *word1* instance for *word2*
     - Press **n** to skip next *word1* instance

+#### Special operations

+Move all lines that start with specific character/s to the end of the document.
+In this example, the specific characers is `static`:

+:g/^static/m$`

 ## File Management